 2. Connect the old router via cable to your main PC.
 Make sure you are not using the router’s WAN port!

-3. Open the Command Prompt and type the following command:
+3. Open the Command Prompt (type cmd in the Start Menu) and type the following command:

 4. Find the Default Gateway IP address.